Tiramisu Chia Pudding

 This Tiramisu Chia Pudding is the most healthy breakfast recipe ever, packed with fiber, healthy fats, and 18 grams of protein per serving.
+If you are a tiramisu lover, this healthy chia pudding is a must-try.

 This tiramisu chia seed pudding is an adaptation of that classic recipe, adding lovely chocolate and coffee flavors to your pudding.